Cache Interface

 - String key-value pairs:

-(supports concurrent read/write). - Lists:
+DashMap<String, MemoryItem>(supports concurrent read/write). - Lists:

-. - Sets:
+DashMap<String, Vec<String>>. - Sets:

-. - Sorted Sets:
+DashMap<String, DashMap<String, bool>>. - Sorted Sets:

-DashMap<String, Vec<(String, f64)>>
+DashMap<String, Vec<(String, f64)>>.

 - String key-value pairs: